Castle Freak (2020 film): Plot

 Rebecca "Becca" Riley was blinded in an accident caused by her boyfriend John driving under the influence.
 This puts a strain on their relationship.

 Marku, an estate agent in Albania, informs Becca that her biological mother Lavinia Whateley is dead, leaving a castle as her inheritance.
 Both Becca and John are excited by the news.
 John wants to quickly sell the castle and depart, while Becca wants to learn more about Lavinia.

 Unbeknownst to Becca, the castle contains a monstrous creature that her mother had been keeping chained and that had recently been freed by an unknown person.
 Once at the castle, she starts hearing strange sounds and has visions, some of which are caused by the creature.
 John refuses to believe her, making their relationship tenser.

-John invited four people to the castle.
+John has invited four people to the castle.
 Among them is Shelly, a woman he has been flirting with.
 Also in the group is The Professor, who has been studying the occult while attending Miskatonic University and the only one to believe Becca is hearing things.
-Investigate the castle, they find a Necronomicon and discover a series of tunnels that leads to Lavinia's journal.
+Investigating the castle, they find a Necronomicon and discover a series of tunnels that leads to Lavinia's journal.

 The journal reveals the woman was forcibly impregnated by her father during a ritual to Yog-Sothoth and gave birth to twin girls.
 Becca was put up for adoption while the other girl was born deformed and kept captive.
 Lavinia warns that once the two reunite and join hands, the gate to Yog-Sothoth will be opened.

 The two are separated in the tunnels and The Professor comes across Becca's sibling.
-He successfully entreats to teach him about the Elder Gods, converting him to a member of the cult.
+He successfully entreats her to teach him about the Elder Gods, which converts him to a member of the cult.
 During this period, the creature stalks the other guests, picking them off one by one and raping John.

 Ultimately, only John is left alive to wander the tunnels.
 He discovers Marku captive and frees the man, who reveals that it was all a setup to bring the sisters together.
 Marku then attacks John, who kills him in self-defense and flees, but the creature attacks him.
 John is successful in defending himself and is about to kill the creature when Becca arrives and begs him to spare her.
 A horrified John starts hitting Becca, only for her to injure him and the creature finishes him off.

 An overwhelmed Rebecca allows her sister to lead her to the ritual site, urged by the Professor to embrace her destiny.
 She takes her sister's hand, opening a gate to allow Yog-Sothoth into the world.
 Rebecca's body undergoes a monstrous transformation.

 In an after credits sequence The Professor enters his office at the university, where he is identified as "Mr. Armitage".
 He then greets a man he calls "West" as a glowing vial sits on the desk.